zachsui/api-automation-uplight/README.md

 - Maven
 - An IDE of your choice (IntelliJ IDEA, Eclipse, etc.)

-### API Tests Structure

-Under package org.uplight.qe test folders, we have following api tests
-- BaseSetup, this is base test setup to prepare the test data and tokens
-- AuthRegisterTest is test collection of end point: **POST /v1/auth_tokens/register/**
-- AuthTokenTest is test collection of end point: **POST /v1/auth_tokens/token/**
-- AudioSearchTest is test collection of end point: **GET /v1/audio/**
-- AudioStatsTest is test collectiion of end point: **GET /v1/audio/stats/**

 ### Bonus point
 - Inside of AudioSearchTest, we have uti function called **isValidUUID4()** and related assertions to test each id fetched from the http response is a valid UUID4 string.